Ayush196043/NLP-Notes-beginner-to-advance/README.md

 ---

-### 🔹 Handling URLs
+## 🔹 Handling URLs

-Removing or processing URLs depending on the NLP task.
+URLs can be detected and removed when they are not useful.

 ```text
 https://example.com